Constipation and bowel cleansers:

 GI obstruction.
 Bowel perforation.
 Gastric retention.
 Ileus.
 Toxic colitis or megacolon.

-Correct fluid/electrolyte abnormalities before use.
-Hyponatremia.
+Correct fluid/electrolyte abnormalities prior to initiation.
 History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, cardiomyopathy, or electrolyte imbalance: increased risk of arrhythmias; consider ECGs at pre-dose and post-colonoscopy.
 History or risk of seizures.
-Renal impairment; perform baseline and post-colonoscopy electrolytes, creatinine, BUN.
+Renal impairment: perform baseline and post-colonoscopy electrolytes, creatinine, BUN.
 Inflammatory bowel disease.
 Rule out suspected GI obstruction/perforation before administering.
 Severe ulcerative colitis.
-Impaired gag reflex.
-Risk of regurgitation or aspiration.
+Impaired gag reflex or swallowing abnormalities: risk for regurgitation or aspiration.
 G6PD deficiency.
 Phenylketonuria.
 Maintain adequate hydration.
 Pregnancy.
 Nursing mothers.

 Malaise, nausea, vomiting, abdominal distension and pain (give slowly or discontinue if occurs), anal discomfort, thirst, sleep disorder, rigors, hunger, dizziness; hypersensitivity reactions; rare: arrhythmias, seizures.